Settle to Carlisle railway

 For maps of the Settle to Carlisle Railway outside Eden district see:

-the entry for the Settle-Carlisle Conservation Area on Carlisle City Council's web page on Conservation areas.
+- Settle-Carlisle Conservation Area on Carlisle City Council's website.

-the entry for the Settle-Carlisle Railway Line on Yorkshire Dales National Park web page on Conservation areas.
+- Settle-Carlisle Railway Line on Yorkshire Dales National Park's website.

 Map showing the area of line from its entry into Eden District in the north, past Armathwaite to Coombs Wood.